elias89/elias89/README.md

 ### Hi there 👋

-I'm a software developer mostly focused on Front-end technologies like Angular and Vue I also code in the back-end side using Python.
+I'm a software developer mostly focused on Front-end technologies like Angular and Vue, also some stuff in the BE with Node and Python.
 I'm currently working for _Overactive_ and in some personal projects.
 Before that I worked for _Envada_ and _Globant_.
 I have 10+ years of experience in software development.

 Some information about me that you might be intested in:
 ```